hugokindel/farmland/README.md

 # Farmland

-Farmaland is a management game where you need to take care of your farm while being careful about the economy to stay in business while your competitors will try to put you out of business!
+Farmland is a management game where you need to take care of your farm while being careful about the economy to stay in business while your competitors will try to get on top of you!

 ## Screenshots

 <div align="center">
     <img src="https://uni-farmland.s3.eu-west-3.amazonaws.com/screenshot1.png" height="180px" style="image-rendering: pixelated; image-rendering: -moz-crisp-edges; image-rendering: crisp-edges;">